 West Nile virus infection

 West Nile virus is a disease spread by mosquitoes.
 The condition ranges from mild to severe.

 Researchers believe West Nile virus is spread when a mosquito bites an infected bird and then bites a person.

 Mosquitoes carry the highest amounts of the virus in the early fall, which is why more people get the disease in late August to early September.
 As the weather becomes colder and mosquitoes die off, there are fewer cases of the disease.

-Although many people are bitten by mosquitoes that carry West Nile virus, most do not know they've been infected.
+Although many people are bitten by mosquitoes that carry West Nile virus, most do not know they have been infected.

 Risk factors for developing a more severe form of West Nile virus include:

-- Conditions that weaken the immune system, such as HIV, organ transplants, and recent chemotherapy
+- Conditions that weaken the immune system, such as HIV/AIDS, organ transplants, and recent chemotherapy

 - Older or very young age